-Fortunately, the aforementioned counters can be avoided in the case that the original oracle machine can be described as an iterative sequence of transformations (i.e., the input is transformed to the first query, and the i^{th} answer is transformed to the $i+1^{\text{st}}$ query or to the output, all while maintaining auxiliary information on the work-tape).
-Indeed, the machine presented in the proof of Claim 5.7 has this form, and thus it can be implemented by a global-tape oracle machine that uses a global-tape not longer than its input and a local-tape of constant length (rather than a local-tape of length that is logarithmic in the length of the global-tape).
+Fortunately, the aforementioned counters can be avoided in the case that the original oracle machine can be described as an iterative sequence of transformations (i.e., the input is transformed to the first query, and the i^{th} answer is transformed to the $i + 1^{\text{st}}$ query or to the output, all while maintaining auxiliary information on the work-tape).
+Indeed, the machine presented in the proof of Claim 5.7 has this form, and thus can be implemented by a global-tape oracle machine that uses a global-tape not longer than its input and a local-tape of constant length (rather than logarithmic in the length of the global-tape).